deepkanwar099/aws-iam-secure-setup/README.md

 ec2:DescribeSecurityGroups
 ```

-This allows infrastructure monitoring without modification.
+This allows the support team to **view infrastructure details without the ability to modify or launch resources**.

 ---

 ## Security Configurations

+Additional security controls were implemented to improve account security:

-• Multi-Factor Authentication (MFA) enabled
+- Multi-Factor Authentication (MFA) enabled for IAM users
-• Strong password policy enforced
+- Strong IAM password policy configured
-• IAM Policy Simulator used for permission validation
+- IAM Policy Simulator used to verify permissions
-• AWS CloudTrail enabled for auditing
+- AWS CloudTrail enabled for auditing and monitoring activity

+These configurations help strengthen security and provide better visibility into account activity.

 ---

 ## Access Testing

-Testing confirmed the correct implementation of least privilege.
+After configuring the IAM structure, access was tested using different IAM users to confirm that the **least privilege model** was working correctly.

+Results of the tests:

+**Developers**
-Developers → able to launch EC2 instances
+✔ Able to launch EC2 instances

+**Marketing**
-Marketing → denied when attempting to create S3 buckets
+❌ Denied when attempting to create S3 buckets

+**Support Team**
-Support Team → able to view EC2 resources but unable to launch instances
+✔ Able to view EC2 resources
+❌ Unable to launch EC2 instances

+These tests confirmed that permissions were correctly restricted based on each team's role.

 ---

 ## Lessons Learned

+Some key takeaways from this project:

-Implementing IAM groups simplifies permission management.
+- IAM groups make permission management easier when working with multiple teams.

-Testing permissions with IAM Policy Simulator helps prevent security mistakes.
+- Testing policies with the **IAM Policy Simulator** helps prevent permission mistakes.

-Least privilege reduces the risk of accidental infrastructure changes.
+- Following the **principle of least privilege** reduces the risk of accidental infrastructure changes.

 ---

----

 ## Next Project

-The next step in the infrastructure build for **XYZ Media Solutions** is deploying a secure web server using Amazon EC2.
+The next step for the **XYZ Media Solutions infrastructure** is deploying a secure web server using **Amazon EC2**.

-This will include:
+This project will include:

 - Launching an EC2 instance
 - Configuring security groups
-- Connecting via SSH
+- Connecting to the server using SSH
-- Installing a web server
+- Installing and configuring a web server
-- Hosting a basic application
+- Hosting a simple web application